On this page we discuss the primary forces and moments that govern the motion of a traditional helicopter.

 The dominant pitch moments, which govern the pitch (amount of nose up / tail down rotation) of a helicopter, are due to the main rotor and horizontal stabilizer.
 The fuselage aerodynamics and tail rotor provide secondary effects.
 At lower airspeed the horizontal stabilizer and fuselage aerodynamics are negligible.

 The most important helicopter yaw moments are associated with the main rotor, tail rotor, and vertical fin.
 The main rotor contribution here is quite different from what you’ve seen for the forces and moments above.
 To keep the main rotor spinning at a desirable speed, the engine / drive system applies torque to the main rotor shaft (counter-clockwise in this diagram).
-Physics tells us that an equal and opposite torque is applied back to the helicopter (blue arrow in the diagram, clockwise).
-This torque tries to yaw (spin) the helicopter in the opposite direction of the rotor spin.
-This is precisely the reason why helicopters have tail rotors.
-The tail rotor is placed far aft of the CG and oriented to provide a mostly lateral thrust, exactly what’s needed to efficiently create an opposing yaw moment (red arrow in the diagram) to counter the main rotor.
+Physics tells us that an equal and opposite reaction torque is applied back to the helicopter.
+The clockwise blue arrow in the diagram represents this reaction torque.
+Helicopters have tail rotors specifically to resist this reaction torque.
+The tail rotor is placed far aft of the CG and oriented to provide a mostly lateral thrust, exactly what’s needed to efficiently create an opposing yaw moment.
+The red arrow in the diagram indicates the yaw moment from the tail rotor, which pushes the tail right and opposes the reaction torque to the main rotor.

-At high airspeeds the vertical fin (near the tail rotor) helps stabilize the helicopter’s heading (yaw angle) in a manner analogous the how the horizontal stabilizer maintains pitch (see the pitch moment section above).
+At high airspeeds the vertical fin (near the tail rotor) helps stabilize the helicopter’s heading (yaw angle) in a manner analogous the how the horizontal stabilizer maintains pitch.
+See the pitch moment section above for more information.

 (You may ask why we didn’t mention a torque associated with the tail rotor.
 Indeed, there is torque applied to the tail rotor shaft to keep it spinning, and that contributes a pitch moment to the helicopter.
 That moment is much smaller though, especially compared to the other sources of pitch moments.)

 The dominant roll moments exerted on a helicopter are due to the tail rotor and main rotor.
-The vertical location of the tail rotor is typically above the helicopter’s CG, so it’s lateral force (thrust, left in the diagram) pushes the upper portion of the helicopter left, rolling it left side down as shown in the picture (red arrow).
+The vertical location of the tail rotor is typically above the helicopter’s CG, so that it’s lateral thrust (left in the diagram) pushes the upper portion of the helicopter left, rolling it left side down as shown by the red arrow.
 The main rotor counter’s the roll moment due to the tail rotor to keep the helicopter upright.
 The main rotor thrust is normally tilted slightly (right in the diagram) so that the main rotor thrust produces an opposing roll moment.
 However, there are two more roll moments associated with the main rotor.
 One is a main rotor hub moment.
 This is analogous to what was described in the pitch moment section above, just in the roll direction instead of the pitch direction (blades flapping up on the pilots right side and down on his left side create a moment about the hub).
 The other is the torque applied to the main rotor.
 As described in the yaw section, an equal and opposite torque is applied back to the helicopter.
 Since the main rotor shaft is tilted slightly forward (to help propel the helicopter forward), this torque generates a roll moment too (though much less than the yaw moment).

 The main rotor lifts the helicopter.
 By tilting the main rotor the pilot can control pitch, roll and forward/lateral speed.
 To keep the main rotor spinning a torque is applied to its shaft, which creates an undesirable yaw moment that would spin the helicopter in the opposite direction.
 The tail rotor exists to stop that spin and control yaw behavior.
 At larger airspeeds the fuselage, horizontal stabilizer, and fin produce larger forces and moments.
 The fuselage drag is opposite to the direction of motion.
 The horizontal stabilizer primarily contributes a pitch moment and keeps the pitch attitude more stable.
 Similarly, the vertical fin primarily contributes yaw moment and keeps the yaw attitude more stable.